510: The Painted Hills

 “Never mind the dog, Tommy.”
 Here’s the Sex Pistols.

-The debut album of the groundbreaking British punk band the Sex Pistols, released in 1977, was titled Never Mind the Bollocks—Here’s the Sex Pistols.
+The sole studio album of the groundbreaking British punk band the Sex Pistols, released in 1977, was titled Never Mind the Bollocks, Here’s the Sex Pistols.

 Oh, that’s great.
 Got any Mrs. Dash?